noelex/GeographicLib.NET/README.md

 GeographicLib.NET adopts changes made in GeographicLib and aligns its version number with GeographicLib releases.

 Bellow is a list of stable releases of GeographicLib.NET and changes made in .NET side in each release.
-For changes adopted from GeographicLib, please refer the its change log [here](https://geographiclib.sourceforge.io/html/changes.html).
+For changes adopted from GeographicLib, please refer the its change log [here](https://geographiclib.sourceforge.io/C++/doc/changes.html).

+### Version 2.0.0 (unreleased)
+- **NEW**
+  - Add `IPolygonArea` interface to provide better support for unit testing and dependency injection.
+  - Add `Count` and `IsPolyline` properties (corresponding to `NumPoints` and `Polyline` methods in GeographicLib) to `PolygonArea`.
+  - Add a new method `Utility.FractionalYear` which can parse floating point number and date time string as fractional year.
+- **FIX**
+  - String accepting APIs now handle lowercase "nan" correctly.
+  - Ensure consistent rounding mode (`MidpointRounding.ToEven`) across different runtimes when converting floating point number to string.
+  - `MGRS.Reverse` now allows lowercase input.

 ### Version 1.52.1 (released 2022/04/12)
 - **NEW**